BasisOS by Virtuals (BIOS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BasisOS by Virtuals Historical Price

-According to the latest data gathered on BasisOS by Virtuals live price page, the current price of BasisOS by Virtuals is 0.02572456USD.
-The circulating supply of BasisOS by Virtuals(BIOS) is 540.00M BIOS , giving it a market capitalization of $13.89M.
+According to the latest data gathered on BasisOS by Virtuals live price page, the current price of BasisOS by Virtuals is 0.02128123USD.
+The circulating supply of BasisOS by Virtuals(BIOS) is 540.00M BIOS , giving it a market capitalization of $12.05M.

 The BasisOS by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BIOS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.